Top Graduate Degrees in Business (2021)

 But graduate degrees in management generally require less work experience and less tuition than their MBA counterparts, making them an attractive option for young business professionals just beginning their careers.

-• Affiliated careers: Sales managers, HR managers, administrative services managers
+• Affiliated careers: Sales managers, HR managers, and administrative services managers

 New York University Stern School of Business